rbaumgar/monitor-demo-app/application-monitoring.md

 ...
 ```

- With *application_greetings_total*, you will see how often you have called the */hello* url.
-Later we will use this metric.
+ With *application_greetings_total*, you will see how often you have called the */hello* URL.
+Later, we will use this metric.

 ## Setting up Metrics Collection